ironicbadger/quicksync_calc/README.md

 - `jq` (for JSON parsing)
 - `bc` (for calculations)

 Designed for Linux.
-Tested on Proxmox 8 and Ubuntu 22.04.
+Tested on Proxmox 9 and Ubuntu 24.04 LTS.

 This should be run as root with no other applications/containers running that would utilize Quick Sync.
 This includes Desktop Environments.